HeardLibrary/digital-scholarship/script/r/structures.md

 ### Vector variants

-R has two additional data structures that are similar to vectors: matrices and arrays.
+R has two additional data structures that are similar to vectors: *matrices* and *arrays*.
 Both of these structures are similar to vectors in that they can only contain one kind of data.
 A matrix has two dimentions and a vector can be turned into a matrix simply by assigning it two dimensions.
 An array is similar, except that it can have any number of dimensions.

-Matrices and arrays are important data structures in cases where certain mathematical operations need to be performed on very large data sets efficiently.
+Matrices and arrays are important data structures in cases where certain mathematical operations need to be performed efficiently on very large data sets.
 You can learn more about them in any R reference work.

 <img src="../images/list-diagram.png" style="border:1px solid black">

 ## Lists

 A *list* is also a one-dimentional data structure, like a vector.
-However, the items in a list can be heterogeneous (different kinds of things).
-In the diagram above, we see that the list consists of two strings (characters listed in quotes), one number (no quotes), and the vector `animal` that we created earlier (with its name not in quotes).
+However, the items in a list can be heterogeneous (different types of items).
+In the diagram above, we see that the values in the list consist of two strings (characters listed in quotes), one number (no quotes), and the vector `animal` that we created earlier (with its name given without quotes).

 I can create the list in the diagram using this command (assuming that I've already created the `animal` vector):